SamuelAsherRivello/unity-ai-examples/README.md

-# Unity's Muse AI Features
+# Unity's "Unity AI" Features

-This repo is a Demo of Unity's Muse AI Features.
+This repo is a Demo of Unity's AI Features.
 Subscription or free trial may be required.

 This **Unity Project** is featured in the following <a href="https://youtube.com/playlist?list=PL5domiITryHgsO4Xsgb0SnuS7ql2kpc9c&si=yo3tj0FT21S4zNnU">YouTube video playlist</a>.